NVIDIA/open-gpu-kernel-modules/README.md

-Note that the kernel modules built here must be used with gsp.bin firmware and user-space NVIDIA GPU driver components from a corresponding 515.43.04 driver release https://www.nvidia.com/download/driverResults.aspx/187834/en.
+Note that the kernel modules built here must be used with gsp.bin firmware and user-space NVIDIA GPU driver components from a corresponding 515.43.04 driver release.
 This can be achieved by installing the NVIDIA GPU driver from the .run file using the `--no-kernel-modules` option.
 E.g.,